-Oral business communications instruction includes training in formal business presentations, informal negotiations, idiomatic use of English, oral intelligibility, and listening development within the business context.
+Oral business communications instruction includes training in formal business presentations, informal negotiations, idiomatic use of English, oral intelligibility and accent reduction, and listening development within the business context.

 Written business communications instruction includes training in business correspondence, business reports/proposals, and reading/vocabulary for specific business purposes.

-Upon arrival, clients are tested for language proficiency in all skill areas: reading, writing, grammar, vocabulary, listening, and speaking.
+Upon arrival, clients are assessed in their English language proficiency.
 Diagnostic test results and needs analysis provided by the client and/or the corporate sponsor structure the design of an individualized program of instruction.
 Instruction addresses client(s) skill weaknesses and communication tasks required by the client’s work responsibilities.

 Faculty conduct regular progress checks with clients and, as requested, keep corporate sponsors informed with progress reports.
 These progress checks allow for adjustments in the training–both in terms of intensity and skill focus.
 Summary reports are submitted to the client and his sponsor upon completion of the training program.

-*On-site Programs: The Institute will develop on-site courses for companies within a 30 mile radius of the University campus.
+We will develop on-site courses for companies within a 30-mile radius of the University campus.
 Such courses usually have an enrollment of between three and six participants, thereby permitting as much personal and individualized attention from the instructor as possible.
-Additionally, larger classes of ten to fifteen can be created for content-area topics, such as:
+Additionally, larger classes of 10 to 15 can be created for content-area topics, such as: